 The Corporation also has loans that are considered to form part of the net investment and foreign exchange gains and losses are therefore recognized in the foreign currency translation reserve.
 The Corporation manages and mitigates foreign currency risk by monitoring exchange rate trends, forecasted economic conditions, and forward currency contracts.
+Exposure to foreign exchange rate changes is further mitigated using cross currency swaps ("CCS").
+The Corporation entered into various CCS to hedge its foreign exchange exposure on U.S. dollar denominated long-term debt.

-The Corporation may enter into foreign currency forward contracts to manage the foreign currency risk that arises from the purchase and sale of crude oil in the Midstream Infrastructure division.
+The Corporation may also enter into foreign currency forward contracts to manage the foreign currency risk that arises from the purchase and sale of crude oil in the Midstream Infrastructure division.
 These derivative financial instruments are not used for speculative purposes and are not designated as hedges.

-The following table summarizes the impact to net income (loss) resulting from the Corporation's outstanding foreign currency contracts resulting from a 10% change in the Canadian dollar relative to the U.S. dollar, with all other variables held constant.
+The following table summarizes the impact to net income resulting from the Corporation's outstanding foreign currency contracts resulting from a 10% change in the Canadian dollar relative to the U.S. dollar, with all other variables held constant.

-(\$000's) Dec 31, 2018 Dec 31, 2017
+(\$000's) Dec 31, 2019 Dec 31, 2018

-Favourable 10% change 5 44
+Favourable 10% change (16) 5

-Unfavourable 10% change (5) (44)
+Unfavourable 10% change 16 (5)